yilozt/rounded-window-corners/README.md

 ### From source code

-It will install extensions to `~/.local/share/gnome-shell/extensions`
+It will install extensions to `~/.local/share/gnome-shell/extensions`, need to install `yarn` and Node.js

 ```bash
 git clone https://github.com/yilozt/rounded-window-corners